-Real Estate businesses should also assess the adequacy of any systems, controls and processes on a periodic basis.
+Firms should also assess the adequacy of any systems, controls and processes on a periodic basis.
 Monitoring programs can fall within the system and control framework developed to manage the risk of the firm.
 The results of the monitoring should also be documented.